manulorente/GymCenter/README.md

 # GymCenter
- Program that manages a gym by assigning each user a training routine
+ Java program that manages a gym by assigning each user a training routine